8xFF/atm0s-media-server/docs/getting-started/installation/single-zone.md

     gateway
 ```

-After gateway nodes started, it will print out the node addess like: `10@/ip4/127.0.0.1/udp/10010` and `11@/ip4/127.0.0.1/udp/10011`, the adress is used as a seed address for media and connector nodes
+After gateway nodes started, it will print out the node address like: `10@/ip4/127.0.0.1/udp/10010` and `11@/ip4/127.0.0.1/udp/10011`, the address is used as a seed address for media and connector nodes

 After started gateway node also expose openapi ui for better integrating: